Whole of industry interventions

 On this page

-The audits will target businesses operating from buildings built before 1990 and where asbestos is or may be present.
-Assessments will focus on compliance with requirements under the Work Health and Safety Regulation 2011 (WHS Regulation) and codes of practice to have asbestos registers and management plans in place.
-Inspectors will take enforcement action if the risk of exposure to asbestos fibres is not being managed effectively.
+Starting 1 August, Workplace Health and Safety Queensland will begin auditing businesses operating from buildings constructed before 1990 and those likely containing asbestos.
+The audit will run until 31 October, focusing on compliance with requirements under the Work Health and Safety Act 2011 (WHS Regulation) and codes of practice to have asbestos registers and management plans in place.
+Inspectors will take enforcement action where legislative requirement are not being met.

 Targeted areas: Statewide